Haslemere: Maintained schools

 St Bartholomew's Primary School was founded as a National school c.
 1813.
-In 1869 a School Board was established in Haslemere, which commissioned the construction of a new building adjacent to the parish church.
+In 1869 a school board was established in Haslemere, which commissioned the construction of a new building adjacent to the parish church.
 The school moved to its current site on Derby Road in 1986.

 Shottermill Infant School and Shottermill Junior School trace their origins to a Church of England school that was opened in the village c.
 1846.
 Initially there were 40 pupils and only one teacher, but as numbers increased, the school moved to new premises to the north east of Shottermill Church.
 The building was extended in 1885 and again in 1896–98.
 In the early 1900s, the infants department became a separate school in its own right and moved to Church Road.
 In 1927, the county council took over the running of the two schools and constructed new premises for each on Lion Lane.

 Grayswood Primary School was founded as a National school in 1862.
 It moved to its current site, as an infants' school, in January 1905 with 100 pupils.
 It was expanded in 2015 to become a primary school, educating up to 210 children between the ages of 4 and 11.

 Woolmer Hill School is a secondary school to the north west of Shottermill.
 It was constructed in 1950 on a 10 ha site, under the provisions of the Education Act 1944.
 It became a member of the Weydon Multi-Academy Trust in 2017.
-In 2021, it educates around 800 students between the ages of 11 and 16.
+In 2025, it educated around 800 students between the ages of 11 and 16.